wwoody827/CarND-Behavioral-Cloning-P3/writeup.md

 I chose the number of epoch to be 5 because after 5 validation loss start to increase, which indicates overfitting.

-### results
+#### 4. results

-I tested my car on both tracks, as shown in \run1 and \run2.
+I tested my car on both tracks, as shown in \run1,  \run2 and \run3

-On track one, cars can stay for a long long long time without
+On track one, car can stay for a long long long time without leaving track, which can be seen in video file  in folder \run1 and \run3.

+On track two, currently car can only stay for a short time (a few minutes), and then out of road.
+This is because data collected on track two is quite limited comparing with track one.